liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-xml-entity-validation-with-liferay-faces-bridge.markdown

-# Configuring XML Entity Validation for Liferay Faces Bridge
+# Configuring XML Entity Validation with Liferay Faces Bridge

 <!-- Explain why this is helpful. - Jim -->